knimu/NEXUS/README.md

 # NEXUS — Adversarial Fraud Network Detection & Resilience

-> **AI Defense Lab 2026 — Track 2: Fraud, Scam & Identity Defense**
+> AI Defense Lab 2026 — Track 2: Fraud, Scam & Identity Defense

-NEXUS is an adversarial fraud-network investigation platform that detects suspicious relationships between synthetic accounts, extracts supporting evidence, calculates risk/severity/confidence, and evaluates how detection changes when an adversary rotates infrastructure such as devices and IP addresses.
+NEXUS is an adversarial fraud-network investigation platform that detects suspicious relationships between synthetic accounts, extracts supporting evidence, calculates risk, severity and confidence, and evaluates how detection changes when an adversary rotates infrastructure such as devices and IP addresses.

-Instead of evaluating only whether a suspicious network can be detected, NEXUS also measures:

-> **How much detection evidence survives when the adversary changes its infrastructure?**
+The main objective is not only to detect suspicious networks, but also to measure how much detection evidence survives when an adversary changes its infrastructure.

-The system uses synthetic data, controlled adversarial mutations, deterministic security logic, and human-controlled analyst decisions.
+NEXUS uses synthetic data, deterministic security logic, controlled adversarial mutations, evidence-based analysis, evaluation metrics, and human-controlled analyst decisions.

 ---

 ## Project Links

-### Source Code
+### GitHub Repository

 https://github.com/knimu/NEXUS